Judith Rice

-Judith Rice (born July 30, 1957) is an American politician who served as Chicago City Treasurer from 2000 to 2006 and has served as a judge on the Circuit Court of Cook County 7th sub-circuit since 2014.
+Judith C. Rice (born July 30, 1957) is an American politician who served as Chicago City Treasurer from 2000 to 2006 and has served as a judge on the Circuit Court of Cook County 7th sub-circuit since 2014.

 Early life

 Rice was born July 30, 1957, in Chicago, Illinois, to Fred Rice Jr. and Thelma Rice.
 She is the granddaughter of sharecroppers.
 Rice's father was a Chicago police officer, and would, in 1983, become Chicago's first black head of police.

 Rice attended Avalon Park Elementary School and Mercy High School.
 In high school, she was a drama club member, and was the lead in her high school production of Hello, Dolly!
 Rice graduated high school in 1975, and attended Northern Illinois University from 1975 to 1976, transferring in 1977 to Loyola University Chicago, where she graduated cum laude with a Bachelor of Arts in communications in 1981.

 In 1984, Rice began attending Chicago's John Marshall Law School, earning her juris doctor in 1988 and being admitted to Illinois State Bar Association.